undead-ru/sumtowords/README.md

 # sumtowords
-Translate digital amount of rubles to words
+Translate digital amount of rubles to russian words